toxictouch/Deploying-a-dotnet-Maui-app/README.md

 ## Publish dotnet application from VS2022:

 Use the following command from the VS command prompt to publish using dotnet.
 Be sure to replace the "-f" parameter with the net6.0-windows10{version} found in the csproj.
-Look for the `<TargetFrameworks>` tags
+Look for the `<TargetFrameworks>` tags to get the version used by the application:

 `dotnet publish -f net6.0-windows10.0.19041.0 -c Release /p:RuntimeIdentifierOverride=win10-x64`

-Successfully publishing the app will result in the MSIX file being placed in the bin folder of the project; specifically: bin\Release\net6.0-windows10.0.19041.0\win10-x64\AppPackages\<appname>\.
+Successfully publishing the app will result in the MSIX file being placed in the bin folder of the project; specifically: bin\Release\net6.0-windows10.0.19041.0\win10-x64\AppPackages\\{appname}\\.

 ---